 If any of our relationships with trial sites, or any CRO that we may use in the future, terminates, we may not be able to enter into arrangements with alternative trial sites or CROs or do so on commercially reasonable terms.
 Switching or adding third parties to conduct our clinical trials involves substantial cost and requires extensive management time and focus.
 In addition, there is often a natural transition period when a new third party commences work.
 As a result, delays may occur, which can materially impact our ability to meet our desired clinical development timelines.
+For example, in October 2021, one of our CROs that provides data management, biostatistics and pharmacovigilance data services for the DesCAARTes TM trial, provided us a 60-day notice of termination for convenience, and as a result in December 2021 we transitioned to a new provider of data management, biostatistics and pharmacovigilance data services.
 Though we carefully manage our relationships with our CROs, there can be no assurance that we will not encounter similar challenges or delays in the future or that these delays or challenges will not have a material adverse impact on our business, financial condition and prospects.